Skateboarding Benefits: Skateboard Ride For Social Skills

 Is It Skateboarding A Gendered Sport?

-• Due to the fact that primarily men engage in skateboarding, the activity has traditionally been dominated by men not just because it develops the social skill but it’s fun.
-Skaters are still overwhelmingly male, despite the fact that there are an increasing number of female skaters.
+Because primarily men engage in skateboarding, the activity has traditionally been dominated by men not just because it develops social skills but because it’s fun.
+Skaters are still overwhelmingly male, although there is an increasing number of female skaters.
 Skateboarding is a fun activity for everyone regardless of their gender or race.

 How Many Hours Should Skaters Skate?